ClickHouse/clickhouse-docs/docs/en/cloud/security/security-companion-guide.md

 to maintain good security.
 Follow these steps to roll out access to more people in your organization.

 ### Use named admin accounts
-Set up a named [Admin user](/docs/en/cloud/manage/users-and-roles.md/#admin-user) and assign them the `default_role`, then securely store the password for the 'default' account in a vault for break-glass purposes.
+Set up a named [Admin user](/docs/en/cloud/manage/users-and-roles.md/#admin-user) and assign them the `default_role`, then securely store the password for the _default account_ in a vault for break-glass purposes.

 ### Organize roles
 Create [roles](/docs/en/sql-reference/statements/create/role.md) that provide specific rights to your databases and tables.